 - Ongoing updates to manuals and periodic advisory publications as changes to regulations occur.

-- Customized Material Safety Data Sheet (MSDS) catalog, containing required documentation for hazardous products used by your facility.
+- Customized Safety Data Sheet (SDS) catalogs containing required documentation for hazardous products used by your facility.

 - Labels for hazardous products in secondary containers, filled out for products used by your facility.

 - Hazardous Materials Identification Charts to assist you and your staff easily to identify potential hazards of products.